rems-project/cn-tutorial/src/tutorial.md

 Example of CN linked list resource predicate without output ("ignore `void` return").
 Verify safety of some simple list manipulating functions?
 List length?

-List by freeing all elements (HLMC).
+Feeing all elements of a list (HLMC).

 CN's **resource inference for resource predicates** unfolds resource predicates automatically as new information is learned about the inputs.
 Show with an example, ideally where this unfolding is not available at first, but then works after branching on whether the input pointer is null.